 Which is the evolutionary advantage for the virus to have a big size if the infectivity is lower?
 It is unknown.
 One possibility is that the big particles have more stability against oxidation and UV radiation, because of a shield effect.
-This might explain why COV-2 survive a long time on surfaces; this possibility is worst to be explored.
+This might explain why COV-2 viruses survive a long time on surfaces; this possibility is worth being explored.

-I think this is the reason to have such a strong controversy with the airborne nature of COV viruses, recently commented by Dyani Lewis [19].
+I think this is the reason why there exists such a strong controversy with the airborne nature of COV viruses, recently commented by Dyani Lewis [19].
 On the other hand, it is unknown under which circumstances a cell will form virions of 60 nm or 400 nm.
 This will make a strong difference in airborne infectivity.

-[20][11]
+Noteworthy, one droplet of 5 μm has enough room to host up to 4 x 105 virions; this is a concentration of ~0.8 x 108 /ml.
+Therefore, knowing that a concentration over 105/ml is considered infective (less than 100,000 RNA copies/ml are not considered a risk [20]), in just one microdroplet of 5 µm we have enough room for near 1000 infective doses.
+Thus, it is plausible and theoretically possible to reach infective concentrations of SAR-COV-2 even with small droplets below 5 μm, which are by definition aerosolized.
+And we already know that the COV-2 viruses can remain infective in aerosols of 5 µm at least for 3 hours [11].

-Evidence for COV-2 as an airborne disease
+Experimental evidence for COV-2 as an airborne disease

-We coronaviruses SARS-COV-2, so far, we have evidence for the possible airborne virus in a preprint from physicians from Wuhan, Hong Kong, and Shanghai, among other places; not yet peer-reviewed [15].
-By using PCR, the authors found evidence for airborne coronaviruses in toilets from patients, in the rooms were the medical staff change the protective equipment and outside hospitals, in two crowded places.
-Thus, we can assume that the virus is there because there is not any scientific reason it should not be present in particles below 5 μm.
+With the SARS-COV-2 coronaviruses, so far, we have evidence of the possible existence of aerosolized particles in a preprint from physicians from Wuhan, Hong Kong, and Shanghai, among other places; not yet peer-reviewed [15].
+By using PCR, the authors found evidence for airborne coronaviruses in toilets from patients, in the rooms where the medical staff change the protective equipment and outside hospitals, in crowded places.
+Thus, we can reasonably assume that the virus is in aerosols because there is not any scientific reason why it should not be present in particles below 5 μm.